 Your funds will be used to finish editing the film, including professional color grading, audio mastering, creating a powerful title sequence, creation of stylized graphics for key statistics as well as marketing and promotion of the film to key decision-makers and audiences internationally.

-The stories of Rashmi and Anuradha, who are the two main girls we follow are both connected to the Sandipani Muni school for girls in Vrindavan, which was the inspiration for the film.
+The stories of Rashmi and Anuradha, whose stories we follow throughout the film are both connected to the Sandipani Muni school for girls in Vrindavan, which was the initial inspiration for the film.